-81% of he future Flood Zone 2 is the 0.1% AEP plus the Upper End (65%) climate change event.
-The 0.1% AEP plus the Upper End (65%) climate change scenario results in flooding across most of the site with depths of up to 2.2m.
-The highest depth areas are in the centre of the site.
-During this scenario, the site has a flood hazard rating of 'dangerous for most' for most of the site with an area in the centre of the site rated as 'dangerous for all'.
-The H++ climate change scenario has been applied to this site as it is considered significant urban development.
-The 0.1% AEP plus 80% climate change poses the most significant risk to the site.
-Flood depths from this scenario range between 0.3m-2.3m for most of the site.
-Applying this extreme scenario results in a flood hazard rating of 'dangerous for most' for most of the site with several areas rated as 'dangerous for all'.
-The modelled 1% AEP with 40% Climate Change Surface water flooding does not show a significant increase in surface water flooding on the site.
-Proportions of the site in Future Flood Zones can be found in Table 6-2 of the Greater Norwich Level 2 SFRA Report Requirements for drai inage control and impact mitigation Geology & Soils Geology at the site consists of: Bedrock - Lewes Nodular Chalk Formation, Seaford Chalk Formation, Newhaven Chalk Formation, Culver Chalk Formation, Portsdown Chalk Formation (undifferentiated) - Chalk.
-Superficial - Alluvium (Clay, Silt, Sand and Gravel).
-SuDS Most source control techniques are likely to be suitable.
-Mapping suggests that permeable paving may have to use non-infiltrating systems given the possible risk both to and from groundwater.
-Broad scale assessment of possible SuDS Mapping suggests that there is a high risk of groundwater flooding at this location, therefore it is likely infiltration techniques will not be suitable.
+- Most source control techniques are likely to be suitable.
+Mapping suggests that permeable paving may have to use non-infiltrating systems given the possible risk both to and from groundwater. - Mapping suggests that there is a high risk of groundwater flooding at this location, therefore it is likely infiltration techniques will not be suitable.
 This should be confirmed via site investigations to assess the potential for infiltration.
 As the site is located within a Source Protection Zone, if infiltration is possible and permitted, it should only be used where there are suitable levels of treatment.
-Additionally, proposed SuDS should be discussed with relevant stakeholders (LPA, LLFA and EA) at an early stage to understand possible constraints.
-Detention may be feasible provided site slopes are <5% at the location of the feature.
-If the site has contamination or groundwater issues, a liner will be required. • Filtration is probably suitable provided site slopes are <5% and the depth to the water table is >1m.
-If the site has contamination or groundwater issues, a liner will be required. • An asphalt plant is located alongside the west of the site.
-When preparing drainage strategy, it will need to be confirmed that surface water flow paths from the asphalt plant do not contaminate surface water on the site. • All forms of conveyance are likely to be suitable.
+Additionally, proposed SuDS should be discussed with relevant stakeholders (LPA, LLFA and EA) at an early stage to understand possible constraints - Detention may be feasible provided site slopes are <5% at the location of the detention feature.
+If the site has contamination or groundwater issues, a liner will be required. - Filtration is probably suitable provided site slopes are <5% and the depth to the water table is >1m.
+If the site has contamination or groundwater issues, a liner will be required. - All forms of conveyance are likely to be suitable.
 Where the slopes are >5% features should follow contours or utilise check dams to slow flows.
-If the site has contamination issues; a liner will be required.
-Developers should investigate and consider in full all SuDS options and demonstrate that SuDS are not appropriate where they are not implemented. • The site is not designated by the Environment Agency as previously being a landfill site. • Space on the site should be made for green infrastructure, which presents wider opportunities to improve biodiversity and amenity as well as climate change adaptation. • It is recommended that areas of green space are retained in areas of higher flood risk to accept surface water flow routes from the site, store water and provide amenity and habitat benefits.
-Opportunities for wider sustainability benefits It is recommended that areas of hard paving are permeable, and that community level sustainable drainage is considered. and integrated flood risk management A resilient approach to urban design should be taken.
-Habitable floor levels must be above the 1% AEP flood level considering climate change upper end scenario with an allowance for freeboard. • A shelter in situ for an extreme fluvial event must be designed into the building and supported by a flood warning and evacuation plan.
-Suitable shelter for all occupants of any buildings must be above the 0.1% AEP flood level considering climate change (upper end scenario).
+If the site has contamination or groundwater issues, a liner will be required. - Developers should investigate and consider in full all SuDS options and demonstrate that SuDS are not appropriate where they are not implemented. - The site is not designated by the Environment Agency as previously being a landfill site.

+Space on the site should be made for green infrastructure, which presents wider opportunities to improve biodiversity and amenity as well as climate change adaptation.
+It is recommended that areas of hard paving are designed to ensure that flood water can be stored during a flood event alongside the use of green features such as rain gardens and tree pits.
+A resilient approach to urban design should be taken.
+Habitable floor levels must be above the 1% AEP flood level considering climate change upper end scenario with an allowance for freeboard, approximately 1.9m above ground level.